pingcap/docs-cn/faq/deploy-and-maintain-faq.md

 1. Manually stop the relevant services on the offline node.
 2. Delete the `node_exporter` data of the corresponding node from the Prometheus configuration file.
-3. Delete the data of the corresponding node from Ansible `inventory.ini`.

-#### Why couldn't I connect to the PD server using `127.0.0.1` when I was using the PD Control?

-If your TiDB cluster is deployed using TiDB Ansible, the PD external service port is not bound to `127.0.0.1`, so PD Control does not recognize `127.0.0.1` and you can only connect to it using the local IP address.

 ### TiDB server management